madetech/blog/posts/introduction_to_agile_scrum.md

 Velocity is the rate at which the team is completing user stories.
 Once a project is underway, and the team is in a rhythm, you would expect to see a consistent velocity between sprints.

 * ### Planning Poker
 Estimating complexity is particularly difficult in software projects.
 Scrum uses Planning Poker to help with this.
 It's a card game in which the team is given a set of cards that contain a modified Fibonacci sequence on them: 1, 2, 3, 5, 8, 13, 20, 40 & 100.
 The numbers get further apart as you get higher to emphasise bigger things are inherently harder to estimate.<br /><br />The Product Owner describes the User Story and each team member puts a card face down on the table.
-All cards are turned over simultaniously, and then the team discusses the differences in estimations.
-This technique encourages discussion and helps to provide fair estimates that the team is agreed upon.
+All cards are turned over simultaneously, and then the team discusses the differences in estimations.
+This technique encourages discussion and helps to provide fair estimates that the team has agreed upon.

 * ### Blockers
 A blocker is an impediment that is holding up progress on User Story.
 For example, if a User Story was to setup Tax Rates for a particular country, but the engineer didn't have this data.
 The missing data would be considered a Blocker.
 Blockers should be flagged to the team and if the team cannot resolve them, then the Scrum Master should try to.